 According to the Swedish Companies Act, the CEO shall be responsible for the day-to-day administration in accordance with the Board's guidelines and instructions.
-Each year, in connection with the Board meeting following the election of the Board, the Board of INVISIO Communications adopts a set of instructions for the CEO.
-According to these instructions, the CEO shall, in consultation with the Chairman of the Board, ensure that matters are properly prepared for ahead of Board meetings and that satisfactory written documentation for decision-making, characterized by objectively presented facts, thoroughness, and relevance, is provided to the Board.
-At Board meetings, the CEO shall make presentations and suggest recommendations on matters prepared by management.
-The CEO's report on the business situation, future outlook, and financial reporting is a standing agenda item at regular Board meetings.
+Each year, in connection with the board meeting following the election of the Board, the Board of INVISIO Communications adopts a set of instructions for the CEO.
+According to these instructions, the CEO shall, in consultation with the Chair of the Board, ensure that matters are properly prepared for ahead of board meetings and that satisfactory written documentation for decision-making, characterized by objectively presented facts, thoroughness, and relevance, is provided to the Board.
+At board meetings, the CEO shall make presentations and suggest recommendations on matters prepared by management.
+The CEO's report on the business situation, future outlook, and financial reporting is a standing agenda item at regular board meetings.

-INVISIO Communications' operations are organized in two business areas, Professional Products and Consumer Products, and in four departments, Operations, Finance & Administration, Sales & Marketing and Research & Development.
+INVISIO Communications' operations up to 2012 are organized in two business areas, Professional Products and Consumer Products, and in four departments, Operations, Finance, Sales & Marketing and Research & Development.
 INVISIO Communications' headquarters are in Copenhagen, Denmark, which is where management and administration, business operations, some manufacturing, sales and marketing and research and development are conducted.
 Most manufacturing is outsourced to subcontractors.
 The CEO heads operations and makes decisions in consultation with the other members of management, who consist of the managers of the four business areas.
-The Company had 30 (27) employees as per December 31, 2011 and 14 (14) of those employed worked in Research & Development.
+The Company had 29 (30) employees as per December 31, 2012 and 13 (14) of those employed worked in Research & Development.